timothyas/generic-matern-covariance/README.md

 # A Practical Gaussian Covariance Formulation for Applications with Anisotropic, Nonstationary, and Multivariate Fields

+## Writing TODOs

+- somewhere mention the Gaussian, probabilistic stuff
+- remove the double statements of "we can use a high tolerance yo"

 ## TODO

 - [x] Run some ECCO cases to compute empirical correlations, mapped to isotropic